joemiddie13/BankAccount/README.md

 Using object-oriented programming concepts, your task is to create a Python program that simulates a bank account.

 ## Requirements

-### Submission Requirements:
-1. Your submitted code should be in a new (public) repo on Github.
-1. Your respository should have a minimum of **5 commits**.
-1. Your repository should include a README with the name of your project and a description.
-1. Submit the link to your repo on Gradescope.

 ### Assignment Requirements: